LUX* South Ari Atoll

 Diving and the house reef

-The southern Dhidhoofinolhu position is the property's structural marine-programme anchor.
-The South Ari channel cluster's whale-shark corridor sits at direct adjacency along the southern reef edge of Alif Dhaal; the dive school operates the daily whale-shark expedition routing at materially shorter tender distance than the northern Alif Dhaal cluster properties (Lily Beach, Centara, Conrad Rangali).
-For divers and snorkellers building the trip around the year-round whale-shark encounter, LUX*'s position delivers one of the country's shortest commute-to-encounter arithmetics.
+The southern Dhidhoofinolhu position anchors the property's marine programme.
+The South Ari channel cluster's whale-shark corridor sits in direct adjacency along the southern reef edge of Alif Dhaal; the dive school runs the daily whale-shark expedition at materially shorter tender distance than the northern Alif Dhaal properties (Lily Beach, Centara, Conrad Rangali).
+For divers and snorkellers building the trip around the year-round whale-shark encounter, LUX*'s position gives one of the country's shortest commutes to the encounter.

 The Dhidhoofinolhu house reef carries strong reef-fish density along the western lagoon edge with multiple drift-snorkel entry points along the longer-axis perimeter.
 Outer-reef dive sites within tender range include the South Ari channel cluster (Kandooma Thila, Maamigili Beyru), the year-round whale-shark corridor along the southern reef edge, and the manta-cleaning station rotation through the seasonal pattern.
 The dive school operates at the chain-luxury scale with the standard PADI-tier programme depth.

-Honest caveat on the dive operation: for dive-specialist depth at the chain-luxury polish, Six Senses Laamu delivers more programme depth and the dedicated marine biology team.
-LUX*'s strength is the whale-shark proximity arithmetic and the dive-and-snorkel breadth across the longer-island house-reef perimeter.
+Honest caveat on diving: for dive-specialist depth at chain-luxury polish, Six Senses Laamu delivers more programme depth and a dedicated marine biology team.
+LUX*'s strength is the whale-shark proximity and the dive-and-snorkel breadth across the longer-island house-reef perimeter.

 Spa and wellness